Surf Camps in Indonesia

 And then there’s the accommodation itself.
 Kura Kura is a very stylish spot.
 It’s only got something like six rooms, each of which oozes that sorta’ Bali-chic style with a mix of polished concrete, open-air bathrooms, and tropical plantage.
 The chill out zones are perfect for making new surf pals, boasting a pool and a breezy workspace area in case you do need to answer some emails.
 You won’t regret coming here.

-The best surf camp for serious surfers
+The best long surf camp in Indo

 Brown Sugar Surfcamp, Bali